History of AEK Athens F.C.: 2004–05 season

-On the brink of bankruptcy, AEK lost most of their important players, such as Vasilios Borbokis, Theodoros Zagorakis, Michalis Kapsis, Michel Kreek, Vasilios Lakis, Vasilios Tsiartas and Ioannis Okkas, while Michalis Kasapis and Ilija Ivić retired.
-The former star of the team, Demis Nikolaidis persuaded a group of businessmen to buy shares and invest money to the club and became the new club president.
-His primary task was to lead AEK out of their precarious financial situation.
-Securing the club's participation in the league, Nikolaidis began to rebuild the team and brought back Fernando Santos as head coach.
+On the brink of bankruptcy, AEK lost most of their key players, including Vasilios Borbokis, Theodoros Zagorakis, Michalis Kapsis, Michel Kreek, Vasilios Lakis, Vasilios Tsiartas and Ioannis Okkas, while Michalis Kasapis and Ilija Ivić retired.
+Former AEK star Demis Nikolaidis persuaded a group of businessmen to buy shares in the club and invest in it, and became the new president.
+His primary task was to lead the club out of its precarious financial situation.

+Securing the club's participation in the league, Nikolaidis began to rebuild the team and brought back Fernando Santos as manager.
 Santos also brought Paulo Assunção and Bruno Alves on loan from Porto, while Alessandro Soares also arrived.

-With their European participation also secured from UEFA, AEK eliminated Gorica for the first found of the UEFA Cup and advanced to the group stage.
-There, they were placed in the same group with Sevilla, Lille, Zenit Saint Petersburg and Alemannia Aachen and with 4 defeats in equal matches were eliminated from the tournament.
+With their European participation also secured, AEK eliminated Gorica in the first round of the UEFA Cup and advanced to the group stage.
+There, they were placed in the same group with Sevilla, Lille, Zenit Saint Petersburg and Alemannia Aachen and with four defeats in four matches were eliminated from the tournament.
 Winter additions included Júlio César and Vladan Ivić.
 AEK came close to winning the championship, but a surprise loss to Ionikos and the defeat to Panathinaikos, resulted in finishing 3rd.
 The course of the team in the Cup was similar, where they faced Olympiacos in the semi-finals and were eliminated.